 Whether you’re a tennis enthusiast or are feeling a little inspired during the US Open, NYC’s culture for the sport spreads beyond the tournament’s home in Flushing, Queens.
 In fact, there are tons of gorgeous tennis courts, clubs, and facilities to practice, play, and take lessons.
 Check out our favorite places to play tennis in NYC right now:

-Stop by Center Plaza at Rockefeller Center from August 28th – September 1st to experience the pop-up tennis court by lifestyle brand and tennis magazine, Racquet.
+Stop by Center Plaza at Rockefeller Center to experience the pop-up tennis court by lifestyle brand and tennis magazine, Racquet.
 You can sign up for court reservations via their newsletter here, and you may even catch some famous faces on the court throughout the week!

 Where: Center Plaza at Rockefeller Center (between 49th & 50th Streets and 5th & 6th Avenues)